hoangduytran/blender-manual/manual/compositing/types/color/invert_color.rst

    :align: right
    :alt: Invert Color Node.

-The *Invert Color Node* inverts the colors in the input image, producing a negative.
+Inverts the colors in the input image, producing a negative.

 Inputs
 ======

 Factor
-   Controls the amount of influence the node exerts on the output image.
+   The amount of influence the node exerts on the image.
 Color
    Standard color input.